bexiturley/pands-project/README.md

 data = sns.load_dataset("iris")
 print(data.describe())

-This prints the same information but in a linelar format rather than tabular.
+This prints the same information but in a linear format rather than tabular.
 Again there is no real need for it but it was my own curiorisity to see the different way to view the information. summary = data.describe() summary = summary.transpose() print (summary.head())